fartem/dev-stack/flutter/README.md

 # Flutter Dev Stack

-All libraries and tools used in Flutter projects.
+All libraries and tools that are using in Flutter projects.

 ## Libraries